This R Data Import Tutorial Is Everything You Need

 Read CSV Files into R

 .csv file.
-Its contents looks somewhat like this:
+Its contents will look similar to this:

 Col1,Col2,Col3 1,2,3 4,5,6 7,8,9 a,b,c